apache/cordova-docs/docs/en/edge/cordova/events/events.batterystatus.md

 batterystatus
 ===========

-This is an event that fires when a Cordova application detects a change in the battery status.
+The event fires when there is a change in the battery status.

     window.addEventListener("batterystatus", yourCallbackFunction, false);

 Details
 -------

-This event that fires when a Cordova application detects the percentage of battery has changed by at least 1 percent.
-It is also fired if the device has been plugged in or un-plugged.
+This event fires when the percentage of battery charge changes by at least 1 percent, or if the device is plugged in or unplugged.

-The battery status handler will be called with an object that contains two properties:
+The battery status handler is called with an object that contains two
+properties:

-- __level:__ The percentage of battery (0-100). _(Number)_
+- __level:__ The percentage of battery charge (0-100). _(Number)_
-- __isPlugged:__ A boolean that represents whether or not the device is plugged in or not. _(Boolean)_
+- __isPlugged:__ A boolean that indicates whether the device is plugged in. _(Boolean)_

-Typically, you will want to attach an event listener with `window.addEventListener` once you receive the Cordova 'deviceready' event.
+Applications typically should use `window.addEventListener` to attach an event listener once the Cordova `deviceready` event fires.

 Supported Platforms
 -------------------